 Roughly speaking, the word humanist has come to mean someone who:

-- trusts to the scientific method when it comes to understanding how the universe works and rejects the idea of the supernatural (and is therefore an atheist or agnostic)
+- seeks a factually-based understanding of how the universe works, and rejects the idea of the supernatural (and is therefore an atheist or agnostic)

 - makes their ethical decisions based on reason, empathy, and a concern for human beings and other sentient animals